anne-urai/slow_drift_correction/README.md

 (estimated sigma seems to increase with higher number of trials -  insert image)?
 - how to interpret `C` (sometimes negative) and `sigma`?
 - why is `estDrift` computed by multiplying `Cs`?
 Sort of scaling to compensate for A = 1?
-- would analysis would with only 500 trial per participant? or would a switching LDS where the drifting criterion jumps between observers be better?
+- would analysis work with only 500 trial per participant? or would a switching LDS where the drifting criterion jumps between observers be better?
 - why all these functions with `noInput` and not use the default function of the package?
 - why is drift mean centered in data simulation?